When Care Is Afloat, Accountability Cannot End at the Waterline

 The Military Claims Act, enacted to provide a remedy for service members harmed by military medical malpractice, exists precisely for cases like this where negligence occurs incident to service, but accountability has historically been elusive.

-“This filing is about more than one family’s loss,” Thayer added.
+“This filing is about more than one family’s loss,” Attorney David Sheldon added.
 “It’s about enforcing the rules that are supposed to protect service members before they take the uniform off — not after it’s too late.”

 About the Military Claims Act